Apple was always going to build its own modem, and the Intel deal helps

 And the designs of future Apple products might depend on an integrated modem, particularly if wearables such as AirPods get their own built-in cellular connectivity someday.

-“It was inevitable that they would need to integrate a modem in their SOC as they continue to miniaturize products, like the AirPods,” Bajarin said.
+“It was inevitable that they would need to integrate a modem in their SOC as they continue to miniaturize products, like the AirPods,” Bajarin says.
 “They will need to have their own modem to effectively design smaller products like wearable computers.
 Now that they have a modem they can put it onto one SOC that will handle everything from graphics processing to performance to CPU.”

 It may take years before Apple’s Intel buy pays dividends, however.
 Apple still has lots of work to do to turn the Intel technology into a world-class 5G modem.

-“I don’t see these assets translating into anything that has the chance to challenge Qualcomm for 3-5 years,” says Moor Insights & Strategy principle analyst Patrick Moorhead.
-“It took Samsung and Huawei 8-10 years to field competitive modems, and while Apple’s acquisition gives it a head start, consider those companies have networking [equipment] assets, making designing a modem easier.”
+“I don’t see these assets translating into anything that has the chance to challenge Qualcomm for three to five years,” says Moor Insights & Strategy principle analyst Patrick Moorhead.
+“It took Samsung and Huawei 8 to 10 years to field competitive modems, and while Apple’s acquisition gives it a head start, consider those companies have networking [equipment] assets, making designing a modem easier.”
 Apple doesn’t produce networking gear.

 And Apple will be acquiring a modem business that was struggling to enter the 5G era.
-“Apple has to double down on this R&D commit to field a modem then catch up with Qualcomm,” says Moorhead.
+“Apple has to double down on this R&D commit to field a modem, then catch up with Qualcomm,” says Moorhead.

 Techsponential analyst Avi Greengart believes Qualcomm probably isn’t too surprised, or all that heartbroken, about Apple’s Intel modem buy.